antrea-io/antrea/docs/antrea-network-policy.md

 analysis.
 By default, rules are not logged.
 The example policy logs all traffic that matches the "DropToThirdParty" egress rule, while the rule "AllowFromFrontend" is not logged.
-Specifically for drop and reject rules, deduplication is applied to simplify the logs.
-By default, the buffer length is 1 second.
+Specifically for drop and reject rules, deduplication is applied to simplify multiple logs.
+Duplication buffer length is set as 1 second.
 The rules are logged in the following format:

 ```text